 Scientists are starting to find out what dancers have always known anecdotally, that dancing keeps one mentally and physically fit - and the younger you start in developing the positive habits through dancing the better!

 Dancing is being mentioned more and more in studies for mental health.
 A 2017 article in a Harvard neuroscience newsletter describes some of the theories on dancing's effect on the brain: Dancing and the Brain.
+Here is an interesting 2017 Globe and Mail article summarizing some of the studies that have been done: "Staying Two Steps Ahead of Memory Loss - The Many Benefits of Dancing for your Brain Health"

 In an extensive study published by the New England Journal of Medicine in 2003 ballroom dancing was found to be the only physical activity studied that was significantly associated with fewer dementia cases.
 Over the course of 21 years 469 people were studied as they aged to see who would ultimately develop signs of dementia.
 Records of their favorite mental and physical activities were kept over those years.